Uschi Brüning: Biography

 As a young woman, it never occurred to her that one might be able to make one's living as a singer.
 Brüning trained for clerical work in the justice system, and them embarked on a career as a court secretary.
-There was not at this stage any question of a musical education, but as a child she sang round the house, round the school and round the town: word of her exceptional singing voice spread.
+There was not at this stage any question of a musical education, but as a child she sang round the house, at school, and around town: word of her exceptional singing voice spread.
 By the time she started work in the justice system she had already launched herself on the musical progression which would become her career In 1960, aged just 13, she made her first "genuine" stage appearance, singing well-loved Schlager songs in front of the workers at the large Langbein-Pfanhauser electroplating factory in Leipzig-Sellerhausen, not too far from her mother's apartment, which was also on the east side of the city.
 Further performance invitations followed.
 By the time she was seventeen, still at school, she was also appearing as a singer-guitarist with "Studio Team", an amateur band with which at the weekends she undertook brief tours of Saxony.
-She nevertheless passed her "Abitur" (school final exams).
+She nevertheless passed her Abitur (school final exams).
 According to more than one source she would have liked to study music and become a school music teacher after leaving school, but it was made clear that this was not an option because, it was explained, she did not play the piano: for a couple of years the music performances took a back seat as she prepared for her career as a clerk in the justice system.

 In late 1969, she received a 'phone call from the already well-established trumpet-player and bandleader Klaus Lenz.
 He had heard that she was "good" and invited her to join his band.
 Starting in 1969 or 1970, she was able to work with the band and at the same time undertake part-time study in Berlin at the Musikschule Friedrichshain, attending one day per week for each of the next two years, and emerging at the end of 1971 with excellent grades and the qualification she needed to work in East Germany as a "professional singer".
 Lenz himself accompanied her for her graduation concert.
-The first LP record on which she featured prominently was "Klaus Lenz Big Band 1974".
+The first LP record on which she featured prominently was Klaus Lenz Big Band (1974).